The anti-brand gets a new brand

 “As we’re opening up our model with a new way of partnering with brands to do more campaigns or creators to reach audiences in a different way, we want the logo to reflect that openness and approachability,” Sherman says.

 What does it mean for a nonprofit with the Ad Council’s history of working with the government and other nonprofits to start helping corporations?
 Sherman says she is careful to only work with companies on issues that are “a part of their DNA,” to ensure that their interest is “authentic and real.”
 Of course, it’s hard to know whether a company is “walking the talk,” as Sherman puts it, but the Ad Council does try to vet its partners.
 For instance, Sherman says that the nonprofit ensured that all the partners for its 2015 Love Has No Labels campaign had a perfect record on LGBT issues, per the Human Rights Campaign’s Corporate Equality Index.
-And yet, the organization partnered with tech companies like Google and Microsoft on its She Can STEM initiative focused on improving diversity and inclusion.
+And yet, the organization partnered with tech companies like Google and Microsoft on its She Can STEM initiative focused on encouraging girls to go into STEM, improving diversity in those fields.
 These companies aren’t particularly known for their records on hiring female technologists or having gender equity in their organizations in general, but they’ll get good PR for participating in the Ad Council’s coalition.

 In an era when companies are trying to take stands on social issues–even if their true allegiance is to the bottom line–it’s a sign of the times that the Ad Council is trying to cash in.